nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:

 * `editLoan 2 amt/30 reason/bought logistics`
-* `editLoan 3 amt/-30 reason/return money from logisitics`
+* `editLoan alex amt/-30 reason/return money from logisitics`
 * `list` followed by `editLoan 1 amt/-20 reason/return money` will edit the 1st person in the SectresBook, reducing their loan by $20 and saving the `REASON` as `return money`.